 Make sure if you’re in default of a contract, you resolve it immediately!
 Failing to comply with statutory regulations in your state regarding title loan repossession laws can lead to a situation where your car is sold in a matter of weeks, and you are left with nothing.

 What Happens When A Car Title Loan Company Repossesses My Car

 When a title lender has repossessed a vehicle, it can be returned or sold at a licensed vehicle auction.
-If your car is returned to you, then the original contract between you and the lender is voided.
+If your car is returned to you, the original contract between you and the lender is voided.
 This means that there is no longer a loan owed in full and you keep your item.

-You may also be able to negotiate with the lender in order to have them remove the negative mark from your credit history regarding the defaulted loan if it hasn’t yet been reported to the reporting agencies.
+You may also be able to negotiate with the lender to have them remove the negative mark from your credit history regarding the defaulted loan if it hasn’t yet been reported to the reporting agencies.
 This way, future potential lenders won’t see anything when they pull up your credit report for approval on any other loans in the future.
 Doing this can also get back on better terms with your title loan company and possibly negotiate a refinance or title loan buyback.

 Most states that allow title loans constantly change the laws and regulations regarding secured loans.
-These changes often include making it illegal for lenders to charge excessive interest rates and fees with further penalties.
+These changes often make it illegal for lenders to charge excessive interest rates and fees with further penalties.

-Another major change is the number of states that are regulating secured lenders and subsequently the repossession laws.
+Another significant change is the number of states regulating secured lenders and, subsequently, the repossession laws.
 This has been a gray area in the past because there were no specific state laws regarding the practice.
-As time goes on, more legislation is being passed in an effort to make them safer for both borrowers and lenders alike.
+As time passes, more legislation is being passed to make them safer for borrowers and lenders alike.